ClaudioLutz/JobSearchAI/Documentation/System.md

     *   The `Motivation Letter Generator` (`motivation_letter_generator.py`) retrieves the relevant CV summary and job details.
     *   It attempts to get up-to-date job details using ScrapeGraph AI directly from the job URL, falling back to the pre-scraped data if necessary.
     *   It uses OpenAI (`gpt-4.1`) with a detailed prompt (including CV summary and job details) to generate a personalized motivation letter, requesting a specific JSON structure.
-    *   The generated letter is saved as both JSON and HTML files in the `motivation_letters/` directory, using a sanitized job title in the filename.
+    *   The generated letter is saved as both JSON and HTML files in the `motivation_letters/` directory.
+    *   The raw scraped job details used for generation are also saved to a separate JSON file (`_scraped_data.json`) in the same directory.

 5.  **Word Document Generation**:
     *   User requests a Word version of a generated motivation letter via the dashboard.